MinecraftServerControl/mscs/README.md

 ### Configuring the firewall / NAT
 If you have a firewall installed on your computer, or a router using NAT installed in your network, you will need to route some ports to your server.
-Instructions on how to accomplish this are beyond the scope of this post, but here are some things you will need to know:
+Instructions on how to accomplish this are beyond the scope of this document, but here are some things you will need to know:
 * The default port for the Minecraft server is: `25565`.
 * If you wish to run multiple world servers using this script, you may